adsilcott/obsidian-writing-setup/README.md

 - [Typewriter Mode](https://github.com/davisriedel/obsidian-typewriter-mode) - Optional, but I like the typewriter scrolling feature which keeps the place where I'm writing at the center of the screen, closer to eye level.
 It's more feature-full than the other typewriter plugin.
 - [Enhancing Export](https://github.com/mokeyish/obsidian-enhancing-export) - I would say it's optional, but you do what to send what you write out into the world, right?
 Copying and pasting markdown rarely works like you want it to.
 - [Dataview](https://github.com/blacksmithgu/obsidian-dataview) - Used to track inline notes that I add to my writing to remind me to come back and fix something.
 Bases can't list inline properties.
-- [Spellcheck Toggler](https://github.com/julzerinos/spellcheck-toggler-obsidian-plugin) - Usually I don't want to see every spelling mistake highlighted in a rough draft.
-This plugin is a little buggy, but it lets you toggle spelling on and off with a property.
 - And a custom plugin I haven't released yet called Wordcount Property, which does what it says.

 # Templates